 ⭐️ Mouth-watering results for little effort

-- Pork shoulder – this cut is really good value and is best when cooked slowly.
+- Pork shoulder – This cut is really good value and is best when cooked slowly and shredded.
+You can use a less fatty cut of pork but the meat won’t be as tender or succulent.

-- Chipotle paste – this adds smokey flavour without being too spicy.
+- Chipotle paste – This adds smoky flavour without being too spicy.
 If you’re worried about any heat at all, just half of the amount in the recipe to be sure (the strength will depend on the brand you use!)

-1. If there is a layer of skin on the pork, remove this, then put the pork in the slow cooker and start to add the other ingredients.
+1. If there is a layer of skin on the pork, remove this with a knife, then put the pork in the slow cooker and start to add the marinade ingredients.

-2. Mix the ingredients together and smother over the pork.
+2. Mix the sauce ingredients together and smother over the boneless pork.
 Put the lid on and cook (according to the recipe at the bottom of this post).

 3. Once cooked, remove the juices from the pan, remove the fat layer from the liquid and set aside.
 Shred up the pork using two forks.